10gen/gha-self-hosted-runner-pool-k8s/README.md

   replicas: <integer-goes-here> # example: 10
 ```

-2. Update the `REPO_URL` env var in `gha-self-hosted-deployment` for your chosen repository.
+2. Update the `REPO_URL` env var in `gha-self-hosted-deployment.yaml` for your chosen repository.

 ```
 - name: REPO_URL